 | || |

+Programs that retain, attract, and help expand businesses in Roseville are important to creating jobs and a vibrant local economy.
 A 50 percent increase in commercial projects shows that businesses are betting on Roseville in the economic recovery.
-Along with the FedEx building and Oakmont Senior Living projects, new projects include Sutter medical office buildings, Life Time Fitness, Baseline Marketplace, and new restaurants at the Fountains at Roseville.
+Last year, work was completed on the FedEx building and Oakmont Senior Living projects, and work began on many new projects, including a new regional office for the FBI, new Sutter medical office buildings, Life Time Fitness, Pearl Creek Apartments, Quest Technologies, and new restaurants at the Fountains at Roseville.

 This coming year will bring construction of projects including Top Golf adjacent to a proposed Bayside Church campus in Parcel 49, design of a new parking garage downtown at Washington and Oak streets, design of a proposed new building at 316 Vernon Street to replace the old city hall annex and provide office space for higher education opportunities, current and future city staff needs, and ground-floor retail space.
 In addition the City Council approved an agreement in April 2015 with Placer Valley Tourism to develop a regional multi-use sports complex in west Roseville.

 On the residential side, staff is working on the Amoruso Ranch Specific Plan in the northwest area of the city with 2,906 residential units, and the Campus Oaks Specific Plan adjacent to Hewlett-Packard, with 948 residential units and a tech park to complement the commercial/tech facilities in the location already.
 The City is continuing to work with Placer County on development of the Placer Ranch Specific Plan, north of city limits, which will be home to a new campus in the California State University system, along with 5,000 residential units and 6 million square feet of non-residential uses.